Platform Docs

 POST /v1/deliveries/{deliveryId}/cancel

-Note: Only deliveries in pending or accepted status can be cancelled.
+Note: Only deliveries in booking, accepted, or arriving status can be cancelled.

 Cancel Delivery